-- Ensure the DC bus connections are proper polarity. - Make sure that braking module voltage rating is equivalent to the drive and that all voltage selection jumpers are in the proper positions. - Ensure drives internal braking circuits are disabled - Ensure the enable jumper is set according to your application.
-JP6 is Factory set for an external enable voltage at control board terminals 9 & 10 for the PWx115NC & 150NC.
-THE BRAKE MODULE WILL NOT TURN ON IF THE MODULE IS NOT ENABLED - To see the internal LEDs it will be necessary to position yourself directly in front of the module front cover looking into the cover viewing hole. - It is good practice to monitor the DC bus under stopped and braking conditions, making sure the braking setpoint is not too close to the nominal unloaded DC bus voltage. - In order to best capture the peak voltage use an oscilloscope or a meter with a peak hold function.

-POWER UP: As the DC bus pre-charges the green POWER ON LED illuminates indicating that DC bus voltage is properly applied to the DC- and DC+ power connections.
+- Ensure the DC bus connections are proper polarity. - Make sure that braking module voltage rating is equivalent to the drive and that all voltage selection jumpers are in the proper positions. - Ensure the drive is set up for external brake and that the drives internal braking overvoltage control circuits are disabled. - Ensure the Enable / Fan voltage is correct.
+Models with -24 at the end of the model number are designed for 24vdc.
+The front panel label shows the voltage and polarity. - Ensure the enable jumper is set according to your application.
+JP6 is Factory set for an external enable voltage at control board terminals 9 & 10 for the BMx-115 & 150.
+THE BRAKE MODULE WILL NOT TURN ON IF THE MODULE IS NOT ENABLED - To see the internal LEDs it will be necessary to position yourself directly in front of the module front cover looking into the cover viewing hole. - It is good practice to monitor the DC bus under stopped and braking conditions, making sure the braking setpoint is not too close to the nominal unloaded DC bus voltage. - In order to best capture the peak voltage use an oscilloscope or a meter with a peak hold function. - POWER UP: As the DC bus pre-charges the green POWER ON LED illuminates indicating that DC bus voltage is properly applied to the DC- and DC+ power connections.
 At this time the braking and fault LEDs should be OFF.
-Note unloaded DC bus level.

-BRAKING CYCLE: Start the drive and run the motor unloaded.
+Note unloaded DC bus level. - BRAKING CYCLE: Start the drive and run the motor unloaded.
 Stop the drive quickly and monitor the green BRAKE LED.
 The LED will flash on, the heavier the braking, the more it flashes.
 Load motor, then start and stop drive and again monitor braking LED.
 Note DC bus level during the peak of the braking cycle.
 If the unloaded nominal DC bus is within 10% of the peak DC Bus during braking, consider increasing the braking voltage threshold or using a drive contact to disable the brake while drive is idle.

-DECELERATION: While under full load slowly decrease drive decel time while monitoring DC bus level.
+- DECELERATION: While under full load slowly decrease drive decel time while monitoring DC bus level.
 Decrease decel time as process allows until DC bus rises near the drive high bus trip level.
 Now increase decel time back to a level allowing a comfortable amount of headroom to prevent nuisance overvoltage trips.
-(If the drive trips on overvoltage easily or you can't stop the drive fast enough, the brake module may be undersized

-DUTY CYCLE: While under full load increase the duty cycle while monitoring the DC bus level and module resistors.
+(If the drive trips on overvoltage easily or you can't stop the drive fast enough, the brake module may be undersized - DUTY CYCLE: While under full load increase the duty cycle while monitoring the DC bus level and module resistors.
 If the resistors are glowing at the end of each braking cycle the duty cycle should be decreased.
-(Although the resistors can take extreme temperature they will last longer if they are not stressed to the point of glowing on every cycle)

-FAULT: With the brake module sized correctly and the proper decel time and duty cycle settings the fault LED should never turn ON.
-If the fault LED turns on and the brake module is hot, simply allow time too cool, and either increase the decel time or decrease the duty cycle.
-Ensure the cooling fan has voltage and is operating properly.
+(Although the resistors can take extreme temperature they will last longer if they are not stressed to the point of glowing on every cycle) - FAULT: With the brake module sized correctly and the proper decel time and duty cycle settings the fault LED should never turn ON.
+If the fault LED turns on and the brake module is hot simply allow time too cool, and either increase the decel time or decrease the duty cycle.
+Ensure the cooling fan is operating properly.
 (115 & 150 amp models)